 For specific ways to find writing and editing gigs:

-β How to Find Freelance Writing Work
+โ How to Find Freelance Writing Work

-If youβre going with freelance writing, the most successful ones specialize in a particular niche.
-Youβll be better and faster at things in your niche topic range, and you’ll stand out in the market.
+If youโre going with freelance writing, the most successful ones specialize in a particular niche.
+Youโll be better and faster at things in your niche topic range, and you’ll stand out in the market.
 Plus it makes it fun, and that matters for your well-being.

 Self-employment feeling strange or scary?

-Psst, many people combine more than one.
+Many people combine more than one.
+3 real examples…

-I recommend that.
-Many people do writing projects on the side of another job or mix a few types of writing and editing services in their freelance business.
+For instance, many people do writing projects on the side of another job or mix a few types of writing and editing services in their freelance business.
 What you add in or subtract might change over time.

 Sara worked at a job for a textbook publisher, a professional organization, and a health publisher before becoming a freelance writer and editor.
 Then her freelance writing shifted from working largely for book publishers to copywriting for entrepreneurs.